jawooson/AI_Project_3/README.md

 More context regarding the motivation for this problem is in this  [technical report](https://arxiv.org/abs/1909.09436).

+## Intended Structure of documentation
+1. Discuss BoW generally
+2. Discuss BoW NN
+3. Discuss BoW implementation in CodeSearchNet

+4. Go into how the testing is

 ## Some Notes on Bag of Words Model
 * [https://machinelearningmastery.com/deep-learning-bag-of-words-model-sentiment-analysis/](https://machinelearningmastery.com/deep-learning-bag-of-words-model-sentiment-analysis/) This is a good article duscussing generally what BoW is.
 * It really isnt a NN structure per say, it is a feature engineering pre processing step (BoW) that is then fed into a neural net.